Access for Disabled Persons

 Deaf or Hearing Impaired

 Assistive Listening Devices are available and may be obtained by contacting the courtroom clerk or bailiff.
-If you need a sign language interpreter, please fill out the Request for Accommodation by Person with Disability form or you may contact the court clerk via the TTY.
+If you need a sign language interpreter, please fill out the Request for Accommodation by Person with Disability form.
 Please specify the type of sign language needed (e.g. American Sign Language).
 Please fax in the form to 541 (682-4563) or send it to the address on the bottom of the form.

 How to Make a Complaint About Court Accessibility